DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder-p.rst

 Order Picking Setting
 -------------

-If user wants to pick using 3D RGB Picking, the Picking flowchart needs to take in specific payloads from the robot.
+If you want to pick using 3D RGB Picking, the Picking flowchart needs to take in specific payloads from the robot.
 ``Payload_1`` is the variable which control what type of detections to choose.
 In this case, 3D RGB Picking is ``1`` .
-``Payload_2`` is the variable which control what kind of objects to pick in the recipe(swithcing recipes). ``Load Recipe`` Node takes ``Payload_2`` as input to determine which recipe to load.
+``Payload_2`` is the variable which control what kind of objects to pick in the recipe(switching recipes). ``Load Recipe`` Node takes ``Payload_2`` as input to determine which recipe to load.
 In our example, there are only 2 recipes in this project.
 Hence carefully set this ``Payload_2`` , if this payload does not match corresponding recipe number, the system would ouput ``ERROR`` .

 For virtual robot, we use ``Hercules`` .